Have you ever wondered where dachshunds get their unique body shape? They’re long and skinny, with short little legs – not exactly your typical pup!

 The mutated growth-related gene is believed to cause growth to occur at unusual times during fetal development.
 In other words, the legs and torsos of dachshund puppies grow at different times and rates than other dogs.
 That is why dachshunds look so different than most other dog breeds.

-According to Why Do Dogs, the genetic malfunction can be considered something like doggy dwarfism.
+The genetic malfunction can be considered something similar to doggy dwarfism.
 While the dogs are perfectly healthy – and delightful and playful, among many other qualities – their genetics are quite different from that of their early ancestors.
 But that doesn’t mean we love them any less!

 If you’re a dachshund lover and thinking about adding a new pup to the family, take a look at some of the puppies currently available at Patti’s Dachshund Farm!
-I have worked diligently to take very good care of the pups, and can’t wait for them to find their forever home.
-Stop by today if you’re in the Arlington, Alabama area, or call me at 334-385-2600 to set up a time to meet and learn more about adding one of my pups to your family.
+Stop by today if you’re in the Arlington, Alabama area, or call us at 334-385-2600 to set up a time to meet and learn more about adding one of my pups to your family.